• Skip to main content

 In 2019 I came across this “In Case of Emergency” Binder, and I had to grab it.
 There is SO MUCH in this binder – personal information, basics for kiddos so their lives can remain as normal as possible, financial information, burial wishes, investments, what we hope to be done with life insurance money, medical info, pages for our pets, and much more.
 But she also included pages on what to do with your online business!

 She has you write down usernames and passwords for social media accounts and all of your website information.
 I added a page specific to my TpT store.
 And then one page of my financial planning pages I talked about where I would like the proceeds to go.
-I also created a list of people my husband could contact to help him decide all of this (like my accountant, TpT friends who would guide him in the right direction, my VAs, and more).
+I also created a list of people my family could contact to help him decide all of this (like my accountant, TpT friends who would guide them in the right direction, my VAs, and more).

 My hope is this “In Case of Emergency” binder never needs to be used, BUT I am incredibly grateful to have all of this together so my family could continue to be blessed by my TpT income after my passing.
 And – for the record – I met with an attorney to have everything set up officially as far as wills and trusts go.
 I want to protect my loved ones.